JohnClever/lorm/CONTRIBUTING.md

 # Contributing to Lorm 🛠️

-Welcome! 👋 We're excited that you're interested in contributing to **Lorm** — a zero-config, full-stack mobile framework for building high-performance, type-safe mobile applications.
+Welcome! 👋 I'm excited that you're interested in contributing to **Lorm** — a zero-config, full-stack mobile framework for building high-performance, type-safe mobile applications.

 Whether it's a bug report, feature request, or a pull request — all contributions are welcome and appreciated!